shelleyolivia/learn-tutorials/network-documentation/solana/sol-mint-token.md

 We will now use the *pubkey* that was returned above to fund our wallet with SOL.
 The SOL is needed to pay for any changes we make to the blockchain, for example, the transaction that creates our token.

 * I will be sending 0.1 SOL to this wallet from a [Sollet](https://chrome.google.com/webstore/detail/sollet/fhmfendgdocmcbmfikdcogofphimnkno?hl=en) browser wallet, where I have SOL already.
-You can get some SOL through an exchange, such as [FTX](https://ftx.com/en).

 Note: FTX and Solana are closely linked; FTX's sister company Alameda Research is an investor in Solana, and FTX also operates its own decentralized exchange called Serum on the Solana blockchain.

 * Check the balance of the wallet
 ```bash
 solana balance pubKey
 ```